 The gray-green flesh is covered with white flecks that usually pop up in spring and bloom soon.

 They are best in dappled light away from the full midday sunlight and in soil rich in organic matter.

 It is ideal to set the ground in early spring and keep them moderately moist until the plant establishes.
 This cactus produces an abundant amount of seed which can also be used as an indoor starter.

 Cereus tetragonus is a Florida and Lower Rio Grande native cactus, a miniature cultivar species with curved branches resembling a castle.

 These types of cacti indoors are a very slow-growing plant that reaches up to 6 ft in height with 5-sided wooly spines.
 The limbs are bright green, turning woody, and grow different limbs over time with interesting silhouettes.

 These indoor cactus types are ribbed, cylindrical-shaped cactuses with multiple genera, two of which are Echinocactus which has a fuzzy top of cactus, while the Ferocactus has much more ferocious thorns.

-While growing this cactus in a pot requires a bright sunny spot.
+While growing types of barrel cactii in a pot requires a bright sunny spot.
 Moreover, the soil is mostly sand with topsoil, perlite, and compost.
 Unglazed pots are best because of the ease of evaporation of excess water